 If coordination is further enabled between adjacent caches, cache hits can be further improved due to the possibilities for serving content requests are increased to larger scale.
 Namely, requests unable to be served locally re forwarded to nearby caches that may store the demanded data [2][32].

 Cache Evictions are also important to expresses the efficiency of a caching policy.
 The operational cost for a cache is mainly attributed to cache evictions.
-And thus high cache hit ratio along with low number of cache evictions usually define the efficiency for a caching policy.
+And thus high cache hit ratio along with low number of cache evictions usually defines the efficiency for a caching policy.

 With the universal caching, high cache hits do exist based on evaluations of Ref.
 [3].
 Nevertheless, severe cache evictions are incurred at the same time due to its content-blind caching strategy.
 As compared, a more selective caching can reduce huge cache evictions owing to its intelligent content-aware caching decision.
 It promotes more popular data items to be cached while less unpopular caches are discarded or evicted.